Database Access with Cassandra and ScyllaDB

 Teleport can provide secure access to Cassandra or ScyllaDB via the Teleport Database Service.
 This allows for fine-grained access control through the Teleport RBAC system.

 The Teleport Database Service proxies traffic from database clients to self-hosted databases in your infrastructure.
-Teleport maintains a certificate authority for database clients.
+Teleport maintains a certificate authority (CA) for database clients.
 You configure your database to trust the Teleport database client CA, and the Teleport Database Service presents certificates signed by this CA when proxying user traffic.
 With this setup, there is no need to store long-lived credentials for self-hosted databases.

-Meanwhile, the Teleport Database Service verifies self-hosted databases by checking their TLS certificates against either the Teleport database CA or a custom CA chosen by the user.
+Meanwhile, the Teleport Database Service verifies self-hosted databases by checking their TLS certificates against either the Teleport database CA or a custom CA used with the database.

 In this guide, you will: